sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 For this release , developer 1 has created 3 features for Release 1.0 .
 They are namely:

-1. Spark notebook to peform an ELT and create a spark table
+1. Spark notebook to perform an ELT and create a spark table
 2. A SQL Script to create a new table and populate the data into the data mart
 3. A Data Flow to copy the data from staging area into the data mart and the corresponding trigger